 - Instilling a feeling of pride and ownership among staff and employees

 - Initiatives to promote communal ties and participation

 - Preservation of local cultural and architectural heritage

 - Highlighting local attractions and history

-- Promoting local history and culture (visit the Kinsterna library)
+- Promotion of local history and culture (visit Kinsterna’s library)

 Green practices at a glance:

-- Only endemic plants and herbs in gardens
+- Gardens filled with native plants and herbs

 - Promotion of hiking trails